pranathibinf/CHANGE_Seq_analysis/README.md

-# CHANGESeq data CRISPR off- target analysis of LRRK2 gene
+# Off-Target Profiling of CRISPR Editing at the LRRK2 Gene Using the CHANGE-seq Dataset

 This project analyzes off-target effects of CHANGE-seq data, focusing on the LRRK2 gene region, using BigWig files containing histone modification signals.
 The notebook automatically fetches signal data, visualizes histone modifications across the LRRK2 region, identifies genome-wide off-target peaks, and ranks the strongest off-target sites.